aayc/simplest-browser-p2p-example/README.md

 Now try typing text into the message box, and click send.
 Check the other tab - the message arrived and the peers are connected.

+An example with audio and video can be found in the with-audiovideo branch.
+Be warned - running two tabs will cause an audio feedback loop if you're running them from the same computer!

 Hope this helps!